KuntimaKiala/Vanilla_SoftMax/README.md

 # Vanilla SoftMax

-Case Study : Linear Regression
+Case Study : Linear Regression with SoftMax For Classification